Suunto Cobra 3 Diving Computer Console Review

 Suunto Cobra 3 Dive Computer Review Summary

-The Suunto Cobra 3 is an easy to use dive computer with two navigation buttons.
+The Suunto Cobra 3 is an easy to use dive computer with two navigation buttons (Have a look at the Suunto Vyper Novo Review if you prefer wrist mount compared to console).
 If you are looking for a gauge style dive computer, then this unit is going to be a great purchase.

 The two-button navigation for the Suunto Cobra 3 is fairly simple once you get used to the short and long press navigation.
 Pricing is reasonable as it offers a lot of features in a console-mount.